tjoyner/ofvioletsandlicorice/chapter7.md

 "And you know what he told me?
 That it was because you'd talked to me.
 That for years he'd insisted that it be done, and it was because a stranger, a wine taster, said it to me that I agreed.
 You understand?
 As if I don't reason with my head and that I need you, who I don't even know, to change my mind."

 Amalia was furious, she tried to grab the glass, Daniel held it on the table.
 Her little finger touched him, he felt a tremor.
-She looked at him angrily, and tried to grab the glass.
+She looked at him angrily and tried to grab the glass.
 Daniel didn't give in, and he looked at her sweetly.

 "I arrived at this decision myself.
 I don't need advice from anyone.
 As if I hadn't already done so all these years..."